bigkahuna443/SkinModHelper/docs/guide/README.md

 ```

-Options
+SkinName
 -----------------------------------
 In the config file, we first need to write this information:
 ```
-- Options: [Set a base option for your skin]     # required
+- SkinName: [Set a base option for your skin]     # required
 ```
+#[SkinName] is a temporary name in guide. if you want to use it now, please use [Options]

 `Character_ID`
 ---------------------------
 If your skin type is "Player Skin",
-Then, you need to set a PlayerSkin ID for the Option information you wrote, use this to do it:
+Then, you need to set a PlayerSkin ID for the SkinName information you wrote, use this to do it:
 ```
-  Character_ID: [your PlayerSkin ID]     # this also needs you to Create a "Sprites.Xml", will be detailed description later
+  Character_ID: [your new Player ID]     # this also needs you to Create a "Sprites.Xml", will be detailed description later
 ```

 Specific Player Sprite